🚨 We are the Oldest & Biggest Arena Animation Academy in Haryana. GURGAON'S ONLY ARENA CENTER

 7)- Arc

-For greater realism, natural movements must follow the curved paths rather than the straight lines.
+For greater realism, natural movements must follow curved paths rather than straight lines — a core part of professional Animation courses.

 Example: If as an animator, you have to show a pointed finger, then to show the movement for a still finger, the arc principle will apply.